Ifeanyichukwu-DA/Covid-19-Data-Exploration-using-SQL/README.md

 ![](Query4.jpg)

 The above table shows the top 10 ranked countries with the high deaths resulting from Covid.
 All Continents were represented except for Africa and Oceania.
-Majority of the people who died are from the United States (**_1,129,589_**)
+The majority of the people who died are from the United States (**_1,129,589_**)
 ***

 ### _To find the total cases and death count recorded across continents_